 Check out the pictures from taken from the recording workshop.

-Through outreach in schools and links with families, Kámoši is delighted to welcome new members to the lively mix of music-led performance activities now taking place every Saturday, and face-to-face before taking a break for the summer holidays in July.
+Through outreach in schools and links with families, Kámoši was thrilled to welcome new members to the lively mix of music-led performance activities which took place every Saturday.

 CAN’s Kámoši Juniors Performing Arts Group is our project for children aged 6 – 11 years in Leigh.
 Children are from a range of backgrounds, including those from refugee and migrant families, the local traveller community, and from the town’s more established diverse communities.
 The project builds confidence, creative skills, and children make connections and friends with the wider community.

-CAN was able to continue to fund music sessions in a local primary school where children worked in COVID-safe small groups with music facilitator Mel McCabe learning the ukulele and composing their own music and songs.
-Teachers and pupils have had a wonderful time and keep asking for more.
+CAN was able to continue to fund music sessions in a local primary school where children worked in COVID-safe small groups with music facilitator Mel McCabe to learn the ukulele and compose their own music and songs.
+Teachers and pupils had a wonderful time and asked for more sessions.

-Reaction from a Kámoši member when the new Saturday sessions were announced.
+Reaction from a Kámoši member when the return of Saturday sessions were announced.

 “Singing and dancing is fun!
 I like Kamosi and enjoy playing with my friends.”